Floobits/floobits-vim/README.md

 # Floobits Vim Plugin

-## Development status: Extremely buggy.
-Do not use.
-Check back in a couple weeks.
+## Development status: Two way syncing works, but this plugin is not well-tested and not fully-featured.

 ## Installation